cvcal/NoteMatrix-project-notebook/November 16.md

 About 2 hours on critique and critique reflection.
 3.5 hours finishing up the design and implementation document.
-Another 3.5 to 4 hours were spent trying to set up and debug the
+Another 3.5 to 4 hours were spent trying to set up and debug the jmusic instrument situation.

 ## Post-critique summary